LexViper/LexViper/README.md

 - **[Image Generation](https://github.com/LexViper/Image_Generation)**
   A project where I explored generative AI to create stunning visuals using Python and deep learning frameworks like PyTorch.
 - **[Video Anomaly Detection](https://github.com/LexViper/video-anomaly-detection)**
-  Built a system to detect unusual patterns in video streams using TensorFlow and Pandas—think security cams with a brain!
+  A project where I harnessed APIs and Gradio to generate awesome images interactively using Python and Requests.
 - **[Deepfake Analysis](https://github.com/LexViper/deepfake-analysis)**
   Dove into the wild world of deepfakes, analyzing and detecting them with ML techniques and scikit-learn.